-Located in the Sturge Shields Campcraft Area, this fun activity tests your ability to learn a special buckskin skill.
-This activity is offered by the Scoutcraft Staff during troop activity periods and during the 4 o'clock free period.
+Located in the Sturge Shields Scoutcraft Area, this fun activity tests your ability to learn a special buckskin skill.
+This activity is offered by the Scoutcraft Staff during troop activity periods and during the 4:00 p.m. open program time.